sebastiandev/zipper/README.md

 ### Getting Started

-In order to use and compile zipper you need to have [zlib](http://www.zlib.net) source files Zipper depends on minizip as well but since it is used as a submodule, you get it when cloning the repo and it it getscompiled with the solution.
+In order to use and compile zipper you need to have [zlib](http://www.zlib.net) source files.
+**Zipper** depends on minizip as well but since it is used as a submodule, you get it when cloning the repo and it gets compiled with the project.

-Note: For windows users, zlib is expected to be found at ZLIBROOT.
+*Note*: For windows users, zlib is expected to be found at ZLIBROOT.

 #### Download dependencies